 The liabilities of the Partners under guarantees (so far as possible) shall be several and not joint and several.
 If a claim is made under any such guarantee against a Partner, it is entitled to such a contribution from the other Partner as will ensure that the aggregate liability is borne by the Partners in their respective Percentage Shares.

-The amount of profits and losses in respect of any Accounting Period shall be determined from the Accounts of the Partnership.
-All profits and losses of the Partnership for any Accounting Period shall be allocated to the Partners in proportion to their Percentage Shares, unless the Partners agree otherwise.
+The number of profits and losses in respect of any Accounting Period shall be determined from the Accounts of the Partnership.
+All profits and losses of the Partnership for any Accounting Period shall be allocated to the Partners in proportion to their Percentage Shares unless the Partners agree otherwise.

 All profits and losses allocated shall be respectively credited or debited to the Partners' current accounts.